jamiehill/highlights-module/README.md

 Setup
 -----

+***NB If simply creating a library component, rather than a loadable, view module, the following steps are not required.***

 **1. Renaming the module**

 Inside the `./src/module/js` folder in the new module, is a folder called `base`.
 This folder name dictates hows the module should be namespaced, to avoid import collisions from other modules.
 As such, it's name should be changed, to something appropriate for the module.